Taxpayer Services Program

 *Identify and engage 60 customers and 10 volunteers in the media and in advocacy efforts, including story collection.

 *Build out the co-branded FAIR product suite and product enrollment infrastructure to test the FAIR financial solution with 50 consumers.
 Evaluate process, and use learnings to refine products and enrollment strategy with an aim to pilot FAIR with up to five external organizations to reach 300 consumers at the end of FY17.

 Goal 3: Strengthen organizational capacity and creativity that fosters smart, sustainable growth.

-• Create a healthy, high functioning workplace in which staff feels supported, productive, and nurtured.
+*Foster a healthy, high functioning workplace in which staff feels supported, productive, and nurtured.
 Employ new methods to foster cross-department and functional team-building and collaboration.

 Community or Constituency Served

 P+P’s programs and services are available to low- and moderate-income taxpayers living in the Twin Cities metro area with annual income of $30,000 or less, and families and self-employed taxpayers with annual income of $53,000 or less.
 In 2015, 57% of customers were below 100% of the poverty level; 28% were between 100-200% of poverty; and only 15% were above 200% of poverty.
 The average annual income for P+P’s customers was approximately $16,100.